Event Status: Closed to sign ups (must sign up as member on website to go on trips)

-Short Description: San Joaquin River Trail Day Event.
+Event Name: San Joaquin River Trail October 1st Day Event.

 Trip Type: Day Trip.

-Long Description: This is a family-friendly all ages day trip open to all skill levels and abilities.
+Description: This is a family-friendly all ages day trip open to all skill levels and abilities.
 The project area is near Kerckhoff and Redinger Lakes with views of the San Joaquin River canyon and Redinger Lake.
-A base of operations will be set up at the trailhead parking area.
-Volunteers will meet at the trailhead at 8:30 AM.
-The elevation at the trailhead is 1,500 feet and the work to be performed will be variable according to skills and circumstance.
+The work to be performed will be variable according to skills and circumstance.
 Food for lunch and snacks will be provided.
-Crews will hike in to work areas in the morning and arrive back around 4 PM, with plenty of time to enjoy nature and explore the area.
+Crews will hike in to work area about 2 miles one way in the morning and arrive back around 4 PM, with plenty of time to enjoy nature and explore the area.

 Partners: (Who) REI, the U.S. Forest Service and the San Joaquin River Trail Council are sponsoring this event.